 The Historic Shoreline Database contains many directories of related types of information about beach changes in Florida over the past 150 or so years and continues to be updated as new surveys are processed.
-The main focus of the database is on mean high water (MHW) locations from field profile surveys provided by department field crews and by individual projects all over the Florida coastline.
+One of the main focuses of the database is on mean high water (MHW) locations from field profile surveys provided by department field crews and by individual projects all along the Florida coastline.
 (Links on this page will open in a new window.)

 Historic Shoreline Data

-Beach profile data from which MHW data have been extracted and added into the MHW tables.
+Repository for Beach profile data collected by FDEP which has been surveyed by FDEP or the private sector.
+Survey data contained in a .zip file with the first three characters of the file name denoting the County.
 Survey data is a text file formatted in standard DEP format (see pformat.txt).
-Earlier copies exist in the State Plane 1983/90 and 1927/79 horizontal datums, and NGVD 1929 and NAVD 1990 vertical datums.
-New data are being added only in the more recent datums.
+Horizontal datum is in Florida State Plane NAD83/90 and vertical datum of NAVD-1988.
 The offshore portions of the profiles from wading depth seaward have generally not been checked specifically by quality control engineers.
-For more information, please e-mail DWRM GIS Support.

-Distances from the Department of Environmental Protection (DEP) monuments to the mean high water over time in a formatted text file.
-MHW positions have been and continue to be extracted from DEP beach profile surveys and added to the tables.
-Earlier copies exist in the State Plane 1983/90 and 1927/79 horizontal datums, and NGVD 1929 and NAVD 1990 vertical datums.
-New data are being added only in the more recent datums.
-For more information, please e-mail DWRM GIS Support.
+Distances from the Department of Environmental Protection (DEP) monuments to the Mean High Water (MHW) over time in a formatted text file.
+MHW positions have been and continue to be extracted from the Profile Survey Data dataset and added to the tables.
+MHW positions include shoreline data from historic data sources beginning in the 1800's.

 Plots by monument range also known as "stack" plots because up to 8 plots are stacked onto one graph page.
 Pages can be connected end to end to see the pattern of MHW changes over TIME in large regions.